 As importantly, Jay cared about humans.
 He was giving of his time, his patience, always willing and ready to help in any way possible.
 When Jay spoke with you, he gave his undivided attention as if there were only two people in the world at that moment, you and Jay.

 Jay Austin was accepting of everyone.
 His greatest reward from traveling the world was experiencing the diverse cultures, appreciative of the hospitality offered to him of total strangers.
 Above all else, some of Jay's last words written in his blog, simplycycling, that he took away from his last around-the-world-cycling adventure, we'll summarize, was his faith in humanity.

-On July 29th 2018, 389 days into a world cycling adventure which began in South Africa and encompassed 27 countries, Jay was cycling with his partner, Lauren, and four others on the Pamir Highway, a well-known tourist attraction in Tajikistan, a country in Central Asia, when he and the group were intentionally targeted as they were Westerners and specifically that Jay and Lauren were Americans.
+On July 29th 2018, 389 days into a world cycling adventure which began in South Africa and encompassed 27 countries, Jay was cycling with his partner, Lauren, and five others on the Pamir Highway, a well-known tourist attraction in Tajikistan, a country in Central Asia, when he and the group were intentionally targeted as they were Westerners and specifically that Jay and Lauren were Americans.
 Jay, Lauren and two others were brutally murdered on that day in a terrorist attack.

 We've created this foundation in Jay's honor, to continue his legacy, to keep his spirit alive, to carry on his philosophies, that being to simply be kind to the planet, to each other and to ourselves.